awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-instancelaunchfailure.md

   1. Update your Auto Scaling group with the new launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.

 ## Value \(<name associated with the instance storage device>\) for parameter virtualName is invalid\.\.\.<a name="ts-as-instancelaunchfailure-9"></a>
-+ **Error Message**: Value \(<name associated with the instance storage device>\) for parameter virtualName is invalid\.
++ **Error message**: Value \(<name associated with the instance storage device>\) for parameter virtualName is invalid\.
 Expected format: 'ephemeralNUMBER'\.
 Launching EC2 instance failed\.
 + **Cause**: The format specified for the virtual name associated with the block device is incorrect\.
 + **Solution**:

   1. Create a new launch configuration by specifying the device name in the `virtualName` parameter\.
-For information about the device name format, see [Instance Store Device Names](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#InstanceStoreDeviceNames) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about the device name format, see [Device naming on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/device_naming.html) in the *Amazon EC2 User Guide for Linux Instances*\.

   1. Update your Auto Scaling group with the new launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.